2019-2020 Lane Community College Catalog [ARCHIVED CATALOG]

 ||Total Estimated Cost

 *Course fees may change during the year.
-See the online credit class schedule for fees assigned to courses.
+See the class schedule for fees assigned to courses.

-- Prerequisites are required for some courses.
-See Courses .
+- Prerequisites are not required for most ECE and HDFS courses.